se7endev39/DomainMarketplace/README.md

 # stxtch Frontend
-Firstly, install yarn to start this project
+Firstly, install mongodb and yarn to start this project

-Then to install dependencies
+Then to install node_module dependencies
 ```bash
 yarn
 ```

 To start mongodb
 ```bash
 yarn db-start